furudbat/digimon-partner-kit/README.md

 - Select your starter Digimon (Child- or Adult-Level)
 - Select the next/prev.
 Level from the line
-- Chose from a huge library of Digimon (over 1300 Digimons), thanks to [wikimon](https://wikimon.net)
+- Chose from a huge library of Digimon (over 1400 Digimon), thanks to [wikimon](https://wikimon.net)

 ### Limitations